msshaffer35/org-chart-app/README.md

 -   **Smart Layout**: Automatic tree layout for organizational structures.
 -   **Data Management**:
     -   **Import CSV**: Bulk import employee data.
+    -   **Export PPTX**: Export your org chart to a PowerPoint presentation.
     -   **Local Storage**: Auto-saves your work to your browser's local storage.
 -   **Customization**:
     -   **Node Properties**: Edit details and styling for each node.